-Jon and Suzanne Back - already working on updates and changes for the 2017 Season.
-It will be our 13th year of synchronized music and lighting.
-Our 2016 Christmas Light display was synchronized to the music of eight different songs.
+Jon and Suzanne Back - already working on updates and changes for the 2020-2021 Season.
+It will be our 16th year of synchronized music and lighting.
+This year we will have over a dozen songs, so it may get spread across different days.

-The lights are computer controlled on roughly 96,000 (up from 32,000 last year) independent channels spread across dozens of different types of controllers.
-Many of my original controllers are made and sold by the D-Light company, located in Magnolia, TX, near Houston.
-I have been adding new controllers that are truly "Do It Yourself."
-Some are from DIYLightAnimation (the work of Robert Jordan) and some are from Falcon Christmas (www.falconchristmas.com).
+The lights are computer controlled on roughly 453,000 independent channels spread across dozens of different types of controllers.
 The master computer driving the display and music is a Raspberry Pi.
-That master computer is controlling four remotely controlled computers.
+That master computer is controlling nine controllers scattered through the display.

-The display has gotten large enough that it takes 190 DMX Universes to control all the lights.
+The display has gotten complex enough that it takes more than 800 DMX Universes to control all the lights.
 It took a lot of planning and updates, but my display has never been more precise and dependable.
 Worth the effort, for sure.